ZachS2/Symmetry/README.md

 Go to localhost:3000
 ```
-Looking for help to get this site up and running emailme @ zachs2questions@outlook.com
+Looking for help to get this site up and running if you can contribute email me @ zachs2questions@outlook.com